msb217/trainingpeaks-elevation-correction-utility/README.md

 ## Disclaimer
 Use this tool at your own discretion and risk.
 I am in no way responsible for any issues this software causes to (but not limited to) your computer or your TrainingPeaks account

-## To TrainingPeaks
-If you feel this software violates your ToS, please reach out to me and I will happily remove it from github.